-Deliverable 3.1, (Requirements Review Report) will be reviewed and approved in accordance with the document review process described in Exhibit A (Statement of Work) to the Contract.
+Deliverable 3.1, (Requirements Review) will be reviewed and approved in accordance with the document review process described in Exhibit A (Statement of Work) to the Contract.

-3.2 Subtask 3.2 - Demonstration and Gap Analysis
+3.2 Subtask 3.2 - Demonstration and GAP Analysis

-Contractor must conduct a gap analysis, including prototyping where applicable, to assess the fit between Contractor's proposed COTS software baseline functionality and the Updated Requirements Document - FINAL DRAFT in Deliverable 3.1 above.
+Contractor must conduct a GAP analysis which must include, where applicable, prototyping to assess the fit between Contractor's proposed COTS software baseline functionality and the updated Solution Requirements document - FINAL DRAFT in Deliverable 3.1 (Requirements Review) above.

-3.2.1 Establish a Demonstration Environment
+3.2.1 Establish a Review / Demonstration Environment

-Contractor must create and configure a demonstration environment.
-Contractor must provide all virtual hardware and software at no cost to the County, configured at the LACRIS Norwalk office, Contractor's data center, or CJIS-compliant Cloud.
-Contractor must be prepared to accommodate a minimum of six subject-matter-expert (SME) gapanalysis participants during the demonstration.
-Demonstration environment components may include, but are not limited to, the following:
+Contractor must create and configure an NLRS demonstration environment.
+Contractor must provide all Hardware and Software for this demonstration environment at no cost to the County, configured at CFMB Sheriff's

+Communication Center (SCC) location, Contractor's data center, or CJIS-compliant Cloud.
+Contractor must be prepared to accommodate a minimum of six subject-matter-expert (SME) GAP-analysis participants during the NLRS demonstration.
+NLRS demonstration environment components may include, but are not limited to, the following:

 - a.
+Hardware (server, server racks, etc.),

-Virtual hardware (Central Server), - b.
-Software (Operating System, database management system (DBMS), Contractor's Proposed COTS software, and any Third-Party Software), - c.
-Client software and access to the service for the Project team and stakeholders,
+- b.
+Software (Operating System, database management system (DBMS), Contractor's Proposed COTS software, and any Third-Party Software),

+- c.
+Client software and access to the service for the Project team and stakeholders.

 - d.
-A representative sample of County data (NIST format) to support the demonstration and gap analysis, as agreed to by the parties,
+A representative sample of County data (NIST format) to support the demonstration and GAP analysis, as agreed to by the parties,

 - e.
 Audio/visual tools, as necessary,

 - f.
 Network connections, as applicable, and

 - g.
 User manuals and training materials.